Definition

 History of Android System WebView

-Early versions of WebView were integrated as part of the core OS.
+Early versions of WebView were integrated as part of the core Android OS.
 Users could only update WebView through larger system updates.
+Because each device manufacturer releases its own system updates, there was sometimes a long wait between when Google released the code to fix a flaw in WebView and when a manufacturer released the update.

-Google combined WebView with Google Chrome for versions 7.0, 8.0 and 9.0.
-However, with Android 10.0, it went back to having it as a separate component.
-Users can update WebView in Android 10 through Google Play Store.
-Sometimes, this requires they delete stored data from the application's cache before downloading the update.
+Google combined WebView with Google Chrome for Android versions 7, 8 and 9.
+However, with Android 10, WebView went back to being a separate component.
+Users can update WebView in Android 10 or higher through Google Play.
+Sometimes this requires they delete stored data from the application's cache before downloading the update.

 Google no longer provides patches for vulnerabilities found in older versions -- 4.3 and earlier -- of Android.
 To protect devices from attacks that might exploit WebView's capabilities, the company recommends Android users run the latest version of the OS and update WebView when prompted.